Panoramic Manayunk: Views Past and Present

 Factories and houses in Manayunk, about 1900

-Finally, I found a few other photographs that are part of the Walter Pertuch Collection of glass plates and lantern slides, used by permission of the Fairmount Park Historic Resource Archives, Philadelphia Parks and Recreation.
-Again, the best of these was a panorama made by joining two images.
+Finally, I found three photograph that is part of the Walter Pertuch Collection of glass plates and lantern slides, used by permission of the Fairmount Park Historic Resource Archives, Philadelphia Parks and Recreation.
+The best of these was a panorama made by joining two images.
 It can be seen at the top of this post, and I’ve included the two separate images below.

 In most of these old photographs, the industries shown were in their heyday.
 Now little manufacturing remains in Manayunk, and those factory buildings that have not been demolished have been transformed into residential or office space.
 But when viewed from the height of the Manayunk Bridge, it is easier to imagine that Manayunk’s past is still present.
 All that I need to add to my mind’s eye is the coal smoke billowing from the factories, as shown in this 1907 view from the Library of Congress.